Emotional Intelligence | Stevehein.com

 The second word is hurt.
 The third is unimportant.
 The fourth is uncared about.
 The fifth is not understood.

 I'll just talk about the last one now.
-Not understood.
-Or un-understood.
 I have seen several times that she has a big need to feel understood.
 It is very difficult for her to listen to someone else talk because she has such a big need to talk.
 She wants people to understand how bad life is in Bulgaria, how much corrpution there is, how much her parents have suffered, how much she has suffered, how important her family is to her, why English is so important to her, etc. Sveta doesn't feel understood by enough people.
 In particular she doesn't feel understood by her parents.

 Editorial about Selfish, Suicide, Rape